MAP Commands Specification (v1.2)¶

 PropertyValue { name }Returns the value of the named property on the target holon. -

-RelatedHolons { name }Returns the holons related to the target holon by the named relationship.
+RelatedHolons { name }Returns the holons related to the target holon by the named relationship as aHolonCollection.

 The following ReadableHolon trait methods are explicitly not part of the MAP Commands API surface in v0: